Invest-In-a-Tech/Project-Chimera/README.md

-# Project Chimera — The Pursuit of Statistical Edge
+# ES Microstructure Research — The Pursuit of Statistical Edge

 *"In the pursuit of excellence, there is no finish line."*
 —Roy Williams